focus-trap/tabbable/README.md

     - All the [common options](#common-options).
     - `includeContainer: boolean` (default: false)
         - If set to `true`, `rootNode` will be included in the returned focusable node array, if `rootNode` is focusable.
+        - Note that whether this option is true or false, if the `rootNode` is [inert](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inert), none of its children (deep) will be considered focusable.

 Returns an array of focusable nodes within the `rootNode`, in DOM order.
 This will not match the order in which `tabbable()` returns nodes.